Dickey, Markakis help Braves overcome Stanton, Marlins 5-3

+“I had done a pretty good job of keeping him in the yard for about six years, so he was probably due,” Dickey said.
+“He’s good.
+He’s a specimen.
+I thought I had a pretty good knuckleball otherwise.”

-Stanton hit his 34th and 35th homers, tying Yankees slugger Aaron Judge for most in the majors, to give the Marlins a 3-1 lead in the sixth.
-Markakis took Adam Conley (4-4) deep in the bottom half of the inning to make it 4-3.
+Stanton hit his 34th and 35th homers, passing Yankees slugger Aaron Judge for most in the majors, to give the Marlins a 3-1 lead in the sixth.
+Markakis took Adam Conley (4-4) deep in the bottom of the inning to make it 4-3.

 Dickey (7-7) allowed three hits, three runs, one walk and struck out three in six innings.
 The 42-year-old knuckleballer has pitched well lately, going 3-2 with a 2.22 ERA in nine starts since losing 10-5 at Washington on June 13.